xaiksan1/github-mcp-server/README.md

 The flag `--gh-host` and the environment variable `GH_HOST` can be used to set the GitHub Enterprise Server hostname.

+## Required Environment Variables

+The following environment variables are required for the `github-mcp-server` project:

+- `GITHUB_PERSONAL_ACCESS_TOKEN`: This environment variable is required to authenticate with the GitHub API.
+It should be set to a valid GitHub Personal Access Token.
+This token is used by the server to interact with GitHub on behalf of the user.
+If this variable is not set, the server will fail to start and log an error message.
+- `GH_HOST`: This environment variable is optional and can be used to specify the GitHub Enterprise Server hostname.
+If not set, the server will use the default GitHub hostname.
+This variable is useful for users who are using GitHub Enterprise and need to point the server to their specific instance.

 ## i18n / Overriding Descriptions